How Online Certificate Programs Can Advance Your Career

 Yes, you can usually transfer general education credits from other accredited institutions, but check with your school to confirm.

-UT Permian Basin Online Bachelor’s Degree Programs
+UT Permian Basin Online Bachelor’s Degree Program

-What’s more, all our online programs are based around the same rigorous curriculum taught by the same renowned faculty who teach at our Odessa, Texas campus.
+All our online programs are based around the same rigorous curriculum taught by the same renowned faculty who teach at our Odessa, Texas campus.
 Each program offers exceptionally high quality and value, with affordable tuition rates that most accredited universities of our stature can’t match.

 Expand your horizons with general education courses as part of an online bachelor’s degree program from UT Permian Basin!
 Browse your options now.